-Altering the washing cycle and washing more frequently will ensure that you have a bundle of spare stash washed and kept aside for days when the sun is balmy, and not out much.
+Well, that's true for every other cloth for winter too, right?
+But, this is easily manageable.
+It is a smaller task than you would think it is.
+Altering the washing cycle and washing more frequently will ensure that you have a bundle of spare stash washed and kept aside for days when the sun is balmy and not out much.

-Not true at all!
+That is not true at all!
 Babies tend to pee more during winters, thus one booster pad for the night (3 considering you have a 3-day laundry cycle) and 2 – 3 extra diapers to ensure that you have a few extra in case the drying takes a little longer than expected, and you are sorted.

 Happy Cloth Diapering!

 1. Made Naturally: Cloth diapers for newborns are produced from natural fibers such as wool, bamboo, etc hence there are no chances of any skin irritation or rash occurring